The Innocent Crime of Hospitality - Are you Guilty?

 Friendly attendant: Enjoy!

 What?
 How?
 Okay, it was good shampoo and it left a pleasant scent of lime groves, but really.
 I even used to count them - fourteen 'enjoys' in a meal was the record (I won't name and shame the hotel).
-Can a verbal tick be contagious, or worse still, pandemic?
 I get that it’s an easy thing to say and, your supervisor does it and it’s better than silence, but please, think about stopping.

 It’s indicative of something bigger